chaoss/wg-value/README.md

 ## Read our Launch Plan

-VMG is a new group, focused on metrics for Economic Value in open source.
+VMG is a new group focused on metrics for Economic Value in open source.

 Economic value is expressed in different ways for different types of stakeholders.
 We will be exploring this space in the coming months.